The General Data Protection Regulation (UK GDPR) is a UK law, tailed by the Data Protection Act 2018.

 This data is also governed by the Data Protection Act 2018 regulations, which ensures all personal data is handled lawfully.
 However, the new GDPR has gone further and requires organisations (including schools) to document how and why they process all personal data.

 What is GDPR exactly?

 GDPR are written into UK law for the purpose of data protection – it replaces the previous 1995 Data Protection Directive, which previous UK law is based upon.
 The EU’s GDPR website says the legislation is designed to “harmonise” data privacy laws across Europe as well as give greater protection to individuals.
-Please contact either Mr Lewis-Cole or Miss Jones if you have any queries.
+Please contact either Mr Lewis-Cole, Mrs Welch or Mrs Dean if you have any queries.